Coaching for Conservation® (c4c)

 Over the years, the July football camp expanded almost 100% annually.
 In 2012, we offered the program to all 24 primary schools in Maun and had the participation of over 720 children!

 In 2008, we developed and printed a special curriculum to accompany our program to tangibly link sport to wildlife conservation.
 This curriculum brings football skills (by using the globally respected Pyramid of Player Development of the Coerver Coaching method) and the conservation message into classrooms and sports fields year-round.
 We are not just playing football; we are using football as a mechanism to change kids' fundamental values about health, respect for themselves and respect for their environment.
 The curriculum links the skills learned on the field to these important life skills.
 (For example; passing = sharing, tricks and skills = independent thought).

 "Unlike most conservation education programs, C4C is not based on knowledge alone.
 We don't just tell kids to care, we create a situation where children learn about wildlife, then from them on the soccer field, in order to emphasize with these animals and their skills and challenges.
 Our data show that this program builds a relationship between the two and kids genuinely begin to care about the natural world and wildlife around them."
 Lesley McNutt

-Through our program, we have forged an important partnership with the residents of Maun.
-The message of conservation and respect for self and the environment has transcended into the decision-making of rural development in Botswana.
+Through our programs we have forged an important partnership with the residents of Maun and other local communities.
+The message of conservation and respect for self and the environment has transcended into the decision-making of rural development.

-We have also trained local Batswana to become educators and conservationists.
-This includes teaching young adult Batswana coaching skills and techniques, as well as the importance of health, for them to become mentors for young people in their communities.
+We have also trained local Batswana and South African nationals to become educators and conservationists.
+This includes teaching young adults coaching skills and techniques, as well as the importance of health, for them to become mentors for young people in their communities.